COPPER

 Here are more photos from the show.
 (The next CanJams are coming up in Dubai on January 24 25, 2026, and in Manhattan on March 7 8, 2026.)

-Dylan Scarzafva from Dekoni Audio was on hand to make everyone had upgraded replacement pads and in-ear headphone tips.
+Dylan Scarzafva from Dekoni Audio was on hand to make sure everyone had upgraded replacement pads and in-ear headphone tips.

 I’ve written about the radical new écoute vacuum-tube powered headphones in an earlier issue of Copper, and here are the faces behind the company: Kendal Liddle, Lisa Mahana, and Andy Regan.